 Hand expressing is totally doable (plus something you might need to do in a pinch) and some moms find they get better production via hand expression, but most moms prefer to use a pump because it’s just easier.

 All you do is head over to this link and fill out a few bits of information.
 They will then let you know which pumps your insurance will cover, and get you all set up.
 It’s very minimal work on your end.
-They take care of it all, and get you started with the supplies for pumping at work you need the most.
+They take care of it all.

 Moms might differ on this, but in my personal experience and from what I’ve seen other moms say, the Spectra S2 is the best option if it is available to you.
 Compared to other breast pumps I’ve used, I found that it best mimicked the actual feel of a nursing baby, and had the best milk output.